Other structural congenital cardiac anomalies include the following:

 These anomalies result in a wide range of clinical manifestations.
 As patients reach adulthood, a common concern is the development of dysfunction of the morphologic RV, which serves as the systemic ventricle.
 This dysfunction may be subclinical or manifest as severe cardiomyopathy and heart failure, leading to consideration of heart transplantation.

-Double outlet right ventricle can result in a very wide spectrum of anatomy and physiology depending on the size and location of the ventricular septal defect (VSD), as well as the presence and degree of pulmonic stenosis.
+Double outlet right ventricle (DORV), in which both the aorta and pulmonary artery connect to the right ventricle, is a malformation virtually always associated with a ventricular septal defect (VSD).
+DORV can result in a very wide spectrum of anatomy and physiology depending on the size and location of the VSD, as well as the presence and degree of pulmonic stenosis.
 In the most common variety with a subaortic VSD, a complete repair is possible with closure of the VSD in such a way as to direct left ventricular outflow to the aorta.

-Pulmonary atresia frequently occurs together with hypoplasia of the tricuspid valve and right ventricle.
+Pulmonary atresia with an intact ventricular septum, in which the pulmonary valve is not properly formed, thus impeding blood flow from the heart to the lungs, frequently occurs together with hypoplasia of the tricuspid valve and right ventricle.
+This association is easily understood based on the fact that normal ventricular growth in fetal life depends on adequate inflow and outflow of that ventricle.
 Coronary arterial abnormalities, particularly fistulous connections of the coronary arteries to the hypoplastic right ventricle and coronary artery stenoses, are common and have a major impact on prognosis and surgical options.
+Immediate postnatal survival is dependent on patency of the ductus arteriosus.
+Infants present with cyanosis, and auscultatory findings may include a murmur of tricuspid regurgitation.
+If not previously diagnosed on prenatal ultrasound, postnatal diagnosis is through echocardiography.

-These anomalies include any complex lesion with only one functional ventricle and include hypoplastic right ventricle (RV) and left ventricle (LV) and, less commonly, a true undifferentiated single ventricular chamber.
-Surgical management involves ensuring adequate pulmonary blood flow via a systemic-to-pulmonary artery anastomosis (eg, modified Blalock-Taussig shunt [see Tetralogy of Fallot]) for patients with decreased pulmonary blood flow or protecting the pulmonary vascular bed via pulmonary artery banding if pulmonary overcirculation exists.
+These anomalies include any complex lesion with only one functional ventricle and include a hypoplastic right ventricle (RV) or left ventricle (LV) and, less commonly, a true undifferentiated single ventricular chamber.
+Timing of postnatal presentation depends upon the presence of an atrial septal defect, pulmonary stenosis and a patent ductus arteriosus; infants may display congestive heart failure or cyanosis.
+If not previously diagnosed on prenatal ultrasound, postnatal diagnosis is through echocardiography.
+Surgical management involves ensuring adequate pulmonary blood flow via a systemic to pulmonary artery anastomosis (eg. modified Blalock-Taussig-Thomas shunt [see Tetralogy of Fallot]) for patients with decreased pulmonary blood flow, or protecting the pulmonary vascular bed and limiting pulmonary blood flow via pulmonary artery banding or some other intervention (such as a modified Norwood type reconstruction of the aortic and pulmonary roots, sometimes called a Damus-Kaye-Stansel anastomosis) if pulmonary overcirculation exists.
 Later, the Fontan procedure can be used as definitive treatment to make the functioning single ventricle solely a systemic ventricle.